Key takeaways

 If you want to attract more clients, you should learn how to install structured cabling.
 Because the specifics of low-voltage and high-voltage wiring are so different, clients often find that they have to hire two different installers.
 If you can handle both types of installation, your clients will be grateful — and you’ll be able to charge higher rates.

-However, you should keep in mind that becoming a low-voltage electrician involves many hours of learning and earning your own certifications.
+However, you should remember that becoming a low-voltage electrician involves many hours of learning and earning your certifications.

 Low-voltage wiring codes are strict.
 While these ensure the safety of both installers and clients, it may take a long time to learn to install structured cabling.
 If you master it, though, that’s one more skill in your portfolio that you can use to get clients and take your business to new heights.